Arrive at Amman & meet our representative.

 Among its treasures is a library of ancient manuscripts and icons second only to the Vatican's itself, and a 6th century church reputed to lie directly on the site of the Burning Bush.

-On the way to Cairo, cross the famous Suez Canal.
+After breakfast, proceed to Cairo, while crossing the famous Suez Canal.
+Have Lunch.

 After breakfast, head out to visit the Pyramids, The Great Pyramid of Giza, also called the Pyramid of Khufu and the Pyramid of Cheops.